Stockedhome/stockedhome-application/readme.md

 ### Configuring the Application

-A sample `.env.template` file is provided in the root of the repository.
-Copy this file to `.env` and fill in the necessary values.
-The `.env` file is used during build for all platforms and during server runtime for the Next.js platform.
+A sample `.env.example` file is provided in the root of the repository.
+Copy this file to `.env` (do not simply rename it) and fill in the necessary values.
+The `.env` file is used during development and build to supply important information for all platforms.

 Additionally, further configuration can be found in the `config` folder.
 You may wish to adjust `config.dev.yaml` to your specific purposes.

 ### Running the Application (Dev Mode)
 No matter what, you will always need the Next.js web server running.
 To start it, run `pnpm run dev:next` in the root of the repository.

-If you're running the web app, you can connect to the web server, which defaults to `http://localhost:3000`.
+You can connect to the web server, which defaults to `http://localhost:3000`.
+You may wish to load the webpage to make sure it works.

+For running the mobile app, you have two options:
+1. Run `pwsh scripts/expo-dev-chooser`, which will prompt you to choose a platform to run the Expo development client on.
+This will start the development server and build the development client for your chosen platform.
-If you're running the mobile app, you should run the `pnpm run dev-expo:` with your phone's OS following (e.g. `pnpm run dev-expo:ios` or `pnpm run dev-expo:android`) which will build the development client (native code) for your device and start the dev server (for JavaScript code) automatically.
-If your phone already has the development client loaded, you can run `pnpm run dev-expo:dev` to start the development server.
+2. Run the `pnpm run dev:expo:PLATFORM` with your phone's OS (e.g. `pnpm run dev:expo:ios` or `pnpm run dev:expo:android`) which will build the development client (native code) for your device and start the dev server (for JavaScript code) automatically.
+If your phone already has the development client installed, you can run `pnpm run dev:expo:dev` to start the development server.

-### Building the Website (Next.js)
+### Building the Web & Native Applications
-To build the website, run `pnpm run build:web` in the root of the repository.
-The built website will be output to the `dist/web-server` folder.

-Building the mobile app is somewhat more complex and, if you intend to build for iOS, will require you to use MacOS.
-The commands to build the mobile app are as follows:
-* `pnpm run uild-expo-NEEDS-PLATFORM --platform=ios` to build the iOS app in production mode
-* `pnpm run build-expo-NEEDS-PLATFORM --platform=android` to build the Android app in production mode
-* `pnpm run build-expo-NEEDS-PLATFORM --platform=PLATFORM_HERE --profile=preview` to build the app in preview mode (designed for testing the app on your device/emulator; not for publishing)
-* `pnpm run build-expo-NEEDS-PLATFORM --platform=PLATFORM_HERE --profile=producion` to build the app in production mode (designed for publishing to the app store)
+To build the Next.js site, run `pwsh scripts/build-nextjs-site`.
+This will create Docker containers for the web server (one with static assets and one without), create the `dist/web-server-docker-compose` folder for a Docker Compose setup to run the server, and accumulate static files in the `dist/web-server-static` folder.

+To build the Expo app (using EAS' --local option), run `pwsh scripts/build-expo-app`.
+It will prompt you for the necessary variables.
+Some notes:
+* You will need to know the build profile you wish to use.
+You may find the valid options in `src/platforms/expo/eas.json`.
+* If you are building for iOS, you must be running MacOS.
+* It's possible you may need to install additional tooling.
+The EAS build process should inform you if you need to do so.

 # Stockedhome In Detail